kristian-lange-tw/JATOS_docs_v3/pages/Papers-Citing-JATOS.md

 last_updated: 30 Jun 2020
 ---

 JATOS has been used sucessfully to collect data all over the world.
-Here is a curated list of peer-reviewed publications (that we are aware of) that used JATOS to collect data.
+Here is a curated list of peer-reviewed publications or preprints (that we are aware of) that used JATOS to collect data.
 (You can also see the [full list of citations](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=5951401270744316355,1084162777884423960).)

 Please [cite us](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130834) if you use JATOS for your research.
 It helps us with funding and it's great to see how we've contributed to science.

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2020

+Kumbhar, O., Sizikova, E., Majaj, N., & Pelli, D. G. (2020).
+Anytime Prediction as a Model of Human Reaction Time. *ArXiv*2011.12859(Cs, q-Bio).
+[DOI](http://arxiv.org/abs/2011.12859)

 Vari, J. & Tamburelli, M. (2020) Standardisation: bolstering positive attitudes towards endangered language varieties?
 Evidence from implicit attitudes. *Journal of Multilingual and Multicultural Development*.
 [DOI](https://doi.org/10.1080/01434632.2020.1829632)